 Vision: Pass a physical and psychological examination by a licensed physician

-DUTIES/RESPONSIBILITIES: (Duties assigned to this position are not all inclusive.
-Additional duties may be assigned.
-Any one position may not perform all listed duties.)
+(Duties assigned to this classification include, but are not limited to, the following examples.
+Any one position may not perform all listed tasks.)

-REQUIRED EDUCATION/EXPERIENCE:: Minimum standards for employment as a law enforcement officer, as well as experience and training requirements for certification levels, are established in the Board of Public Safety Standards and Training Act, ORS 181.610 690, and reprinted in the Department of Public Safety Standards and Training Policy and Procedures Manual.
+Minimum standards for employment as a law enforcement officer, as well as experience and training requirements for certification levels, are established in the Board of Public Safety Standards and Training Act, ORS 181.610 690, and reprinted in the Board of Public Safety Standards and Training Policy and Procedures Manual.

-SUPERVISORY RESPONSIBILITIES: This classification works under the direct supervision of a Sergeant.
-Recurring routine assignments are independently performed by employee.
+This classification works under the direction of the Community Corrections Lieutenant.
+Recurring routine assignments are independently performed by the employee.
 The employee receives general instructions regarding the scope and approach to projects or assignments, but procedures and problem resolution are left to employee discretion and interpretation.
 Employee estimates and manages time efficiently.
-Work is reviewed on a frequent basis to ensure determinations and decisions made are in compliance to Sheriff’s Office policy and procedures.
+Work is reviewed periodically to ensure determinations and decisions made are in compliance to department policy and procedures.

-Work is performed within established Sheriff’s Office policy, procedure, and directives; Federal, State and County statutes, rules, regulations, and ordinances; DPSST reference manuals; State Marine Board reference manual; court guidelines; equipment reference manuals; and accepted procedures within law enforcement profession.
-Employee must remain current on guidelines and uses considerable judgement in interpreting laws and guidelines and determining which laws to enforce, then follows procedures and laws closely due to nature of work.
+Work is performed within established department policy, procedure, and directives; Federal, State, County and local statutes, rules, regulations and ordinances; court rulings; DPSST reference manuals; accepted procedures within parole and probation profession.
+Employee must remain current on guidelines and uses considerable judgement in interpreting laws or guidelines and determining which to enforce, then follows procedures and laws closely due to nature of work.

-SELECTION PROCESS: Following the closing date of this recruitment, you will hear from us by email.
-If you are selected as a candidate for testing and/or an interview, we will contact you to arrange a date and time.
+Following the closing date of this Recruitment, you will hear from us by email.
+If you are selected as a candidate for an interview, we will contact you to arrange a date and time.
 We want to ensure that we hire the best possible staff for our County Team because we believe that the right people are our most valuable asset!